 Some links in this post may be affiliate links

-Kentia Palm (Howea forsteriana) requires bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained, all purpose soil coupled monthly feeding in the growing season.
+Kentia Palm (Howea forsteriana) requires bright indirect light, warm and humid conditions, and moderately moist, rich, well-drained soil coupled monthly feeding in the growing season.

 Howea forsteriana also called Paradise Palm or Thatch Palm is among the popular palms and bears feathery fronds which are divided into soft, drooping leaflets on either side of the midrib.